knoer/MAID2/README.md

  * Testing without input
  * Pulse times in Serial and Debug
  * Option for reading LED on meter
- * Will reconnect the Wifi when MQTT server unreachable on 5 retries
  * Reset Total Function (See Below)
  * I think that's it